Ryan-Rutledge/image-search-abstraction/README.md

 Results can be paged through the offset query.

-Submitting `/searchterm?offset=3` will offset the search results for 'searchterm' by three.
+Submitting `/search/searchterm?offset=3` will offset the search results for 'searchterm' by three.

 If an offset is not supplied, it will default to zero.

 ### History

-The homepage will return an array of recent searches like the following:
+Submitting `/history` will return an array of recent searches like the following:

 ```json
 [{